KetothXupack/java-classloader-playground/README.md

 };
 ```

-and update bytecode repository.
+and update your bytecode repository.

-Now you can easily migrate old object to a new one:
+Now you can easily migrate old version of object to a new one:

 ```java
 Repository repository = ... // migration/bytecode repository
 SerializationProvider delegate = ... // original serializator used to